Maruzensky [Uma Musume History~Introduction to the racehorse that served as the model ~]

 4 Years old (January 1977): He registered for the open race at Chukyo Racecourse in order to run in the Kisaragi Sho, but when word got out that Maruzensky was going to run in the race, a number of horses canceled their entries, and for a while, it looked as if the race might not be held because of lack of joining horses at the race.
 As a result, two horses entered the race just before the start, and the race was approved.
 The result was a victory by 2 1/2 lengths over the second-place finisher.
 However, Maruzensky broke his knee after this race and had to take a three-month rest.

 Nihon Tampa Sho[OP] (June 1977): Maruzensky ran in Nihon Tampa-Sho, also known as the “Shame Derby”.
-The reason why the race said is that the horses which didn’t win “Japanese Derby” could join the race at that time.
-On the day of the race, nearly 80,000 spectators gathered at Nakayama Racecourse to see him.
+The reason why the race was said is that the horses that didn’t win “Japanese Derby” could join the race at that time.
+On the race day, nearly 80,000 spectators gathered at Nakayama Racecourse to see him.
 Although a horse named Press-Toko, winner of the Derby trial NHK Cup, was also entered in this race, Maruzensky’s odds to win the race were 1.0x throughout the race.
-Maruzensky easily took the lead at the start of the race, and by the first turn was already six or seven lengths in front of second place, and although he suddenly raised his head high and stalled out between the third and final turn, he eventually won by seven lengths over Press-Toko in third.
-Press-Toko later went on to win St. Light Kinen and the Kyoto Shinbun-Hai in the fall, and then the Kikka-Sho.
+Maruzensky easily took the lead at the start of the race, and by the first turn was already six or seven lengths in front of second place, although he suddenly raised his head high and stalled out between the third and final turn, he eventually won by seven lengths over Press-Toko in third.
+Press-Toko later won St. Light Kinen and the Kyoto Shinbun-Hai in the fall, and then the Kikka-Sho.

 Tankyori(Short-track) Stakes[OP](July 1977): Maruzensky was the first horse to run in the second position.
 The first 600 meters of the first half of the race was run at an abnormally fast pace of 33.2 seconds, despite the deep sand of the Sapporo dirt at the time.
 The time was a record time.